Skip to main content

 Event details

-Participate in a short networking workshop, then meet with employers and professionals with a humanities or fine arts degree to network and learn about possible career paths.
+Meet with employers and professionals with a humanities or fine arts degree to network and learn about possible career paths.
+The panelists will share their career experiences and tips about working with employers who hire students in the Humanities and Fine Arts.

 Meet the panelists